alethea/mo.py/README.md

-MO
+mo.py
-==
+====

-A simple utility to organize music files into directories based on tags.
+A simple and sensible script for organizing audio files.
 Requires Python 2.7 and the Mutagen tagging library.